AndyA/ztt/README.md

 Parsing foo.0.0 as <symbol>.<int>.<int>

 Maybe parse the whole symbol (including dots, indexes, refs) in the toker and split in the parser?
+That might help with bareword parsing too - maybe a symbol can include '/' too?

 ## Other languages to experiment with